MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-visualizations.md

 ### Browse by using custom filters and the search bar

 Browsing through a long list of changes in the entire subscription is time consuming.
 With the Change Analysis (classic) custom filters and search capability, you can efficiently go to changes that are relevant to issues for troubleshooting.
+Then select **Add Filter**.

 :::image type="content" source="./media/change-analysis/filters-search-bar.png" alt-text="Screenshot that shows that filters and the search bar are at the top of the Change Analysis (classic) home page.":::